arsentsn/groupie-tracker/readme.md

 - Display a list of artists/bands
 - Show detailed information for each artist/band
-- Search & filters functionality
+- Search & filter functionality
 - Interactive map of concert locations
 - Responsive design for various screen sizes
 - Shortcuts to flip multiple cards effectively (F for flip, R for reset)